How I started up my scribing/editing business

 Starting from scratch

-When I started my sole trader business in Darwin 14 years ago, I had a computer, the internet, a mobile phone and a spare room that could be set up as an office.
-I also had the thing I intended to sell - scribing, writing and editing skills - and a small client base of departmental managers around town for whom I'd already scribed some reports.
+When I started my sole trader business in Darwin in 2002, I had a computer, the internet, a mobile phone and a spare room that could be set up as an office.
+I also had the thing I intended to sell – scribing, writing and editing skills – and a small client base of departmental managers around town for whom I’d already scribed some reports.
 However, I had no experience or training in administration, book-keeping, marketing or business planning.

 As soon as I registered my business, I found myself managing back-to-back bookings scribing reports in offices around Darwin and Casuarina and working 12-hour days.
 In between bookings, I learned about filing and book-keeping; developed templates for quotes and invoices; and attended training sessions about tax, marketing and anything else the Business Enterprise Centre or NT Department of Business reckoned a small business owner/operator should know.

 I am a wordsmith, not a numbers person and I found it really hard to get my head around quoting, invoicing and book-keeping, but I slowly got better at it.
 I kept hearing from the powers that be that you should try to ‘grow’ your business into something big but I kept my business small and personal.
 In my view, keeping my costs down, producing a really high standard of work, and having satisfied customers referring new clients to me all the time, has been key to a happy, small but successful business.

 Mentors and people who give you moral support are really important when you are starting up a business.
 I was given tremendous moral support by